DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-21-reorganising-organisation-details.md

 - removing adding the accredited body’s description in ‘Organisation details’
 - adding a section called ‘Accredited bodies’, accessible via the primary navigation

-In this piece of work have separated the content into 4 sections:
+In this piece of work, we have separated the content into 4 sections:

 - organisation details - including the provider name, provider code, UK provider reference number (UKPRN) and unique reference number (URN)
-- about your organisation
+- about your organisation - including training with your organisation and training with disabilities and other needs
 - visa sponsorship - if the provider is an accredited body
 - contact details - including email address, telephone number and address